Introduction to Injection Molding

 In 1868, Hyatt developed a plastic material that he named celluloid.
 CELULU had been invented by Alexander Parkes in 1851.
 Hyatt improved it so that it could be processed into finished shapes.
 Hyatt, together with his brother Isaiah, registered the patent for the first plunger injection machine in 1872.
 This machine was relatively simple compared to the machines used in the 20th century.
 It operated basically like a giant hypodermic needle.
 This giant needle (diffuser cartridge) injected plastic into the mold through a heated cylinder.
 World War II in the 1940s created a huge demand for inexpensive, mass-produced products.
 In 1946, American inventor James Watson Hendry built the first precision injection molding machine, which allowed for more precise control of injection speed and quality of the items produced.
 This machine also allowed materials to be mixed prior to injection so that colored or recycled plastics could be thoroughly mixed for injection into virgin material.
 1951 saw the development of the first screw injection machine in the United States, which was not patented, and this device continues to be in use.
 In the 1970s, Hendry went on to develop the first gas-assisted injection molding process and allowed the production of complex, hollow products that cooled quickly.
 This greatly increased design flexibility as well as the strength and endpoint of manufactured parts while reducing production time, cost, weight and waste.

-- Exploring the Capabilities of 5 Axis CNC MachiningSeptember 1, 20235 axis CNC machining is a type of computer-controlled machining that utilizes five axes of motion to cut and shape materials.
-It is an advanced and versatile manufacturing process that is capable of p...view
+- What Are the Advantages of 5 Axis CNC?September 19, 20235 axis CNC machining is an advanced manufacturing process that utilizes five axes of motion to cut and shape materials.
+This technology is an improvement over the traditional 3 axis machining process,...view